rexroni/sd/README.md

 # sd
-A CLI (command-line interface) to SpanishDict.com
+A CLI (command-line interface) to SpanishDict.com, a popular Spanish-English dictionary.

 ## Description:
 Did you know that SpanishDict downloads over 200KB for every word lookup?
 What bloat! `sd` is a python script that reads those 200KB, parses out the junk, and nicely formats the most useful 90% of that content for your command line viewing pleasure.

 ## Dependencies
-`sd` is a python 3 script built on BeautifulSoup 4.
-BeautifulSoup 4 can be installed with `pip3 install beatifulsoup4`.
+`sd` is a python 3 script built on "BeautifulSoup 4" and "Tabulate".
+Dependencies can be installed by running `pip3 install beatifulsoup4` and `pip3 install tabulate` (you might need root priviledges on your system).

+## Credit
+The conjugation functionality was shamelessly stolen from github user nick96's "conjugate" project.

+## Usage:
+Translate a word with `sd <some word>`, or conjugate a verb with `sd conj <some verb>`.

 Check out the output of `sd cat`:

 ![example](https://raw.githubusercontent.com/rexroni/sd/master/example.png)